-Let’s say that Catherine is a mother of two young kids and is planning for next years Christmas.
-Her kids are still under 5 so she decides that she wants to spend $250 on each of them as well as $500 on all other gifts (for her husband, her parents, her siblings, etc).
-This means she needs a total of $1000 by December 25.
+Let’s say that Catherine is a mother of two young kids and is planning for next year’s Christmas.
+Her kids are still under 5 so she decides she wants to spend $250 on each of them as well as $500 on all other gifts (husband, parents, siblings, etc.).
+This means Catherine needs a total of $1,000 by December 25.

 If she starts working towards his goal on January 1st, she’ll have 12 months to save this money.
 To know how much she needs each month, she’ll divide $1000/12 and discover she needs about $84 a month.

 When you think of Christmas as $84 a month, instead of $1000 in December, it’s much less daunting and makes everything much less stressful.